koo5/BtrFsGit/README.md

 * finding shared parent by simply listing the snapshots dirs
 * config files

-## todo
+## current todo
-* what happens when there is only an incomplete snapshot on target?
+* what happens when there is only an incomplete snapshot on target? it should be rw, so the receive should fail.
+Do we want to get into ensuring that a snapshot is complete before using it?
+This sounds more like snazzer territory, but otoh, we can at least refuse to use .tmp's by default?

 ## planned features
 * automatically saving and propagating `sub list` dumps - to allow finding shared parents also for offine generating of send streams, even across multiple machine hops